| | | | | | |

 What are Madeleines?

-Originating from Northeastern France, madeleines are basically little cakes with a sponge texture and distinctive shell shape.
+Originating from Northeastern France, madeleines are basically little shell-shaped cakes with a sponge texture (in my opinion they’re a cross between cakes and cookies).

 Traditionally, the main ingredients used in making classic madeleines include flour, sugar, eggs and almond flour, and occasionally lemon zest can be added for extra citrus flavor.